SupposedlySam/paginated_builder/README.md

 _Note: the first item's `previous` value will be the same as the `current`, and the last item's `next` will be the same as `current`._

-- All the same features as the Paginated Builder, but with converted
+- All the same features as the Paginated Builder
 - Access previous, current and next items in the current item's builder

 ### Let me see it!